juxor/afaq/markdown/secG4.md

 willingness to externalise costs, and so on?
 Voltairine de Cleyre summarised this problem and the obvious solution:

-> _ "I concluded that as to the question of exchange and money, it was so exceedingly bewildering, so impossible of settlement among the professors themselves, as to the nature of value, and the representation of value, and the unit of value, and the numberless multiplications and divisions of the subject, that the best thing ordinary workingmen or women could do was to organise their industry so as to get rid of money altogether.
-I figured it this way: Im not any more a fool than the rest of ordinary humanity; Ive figured and figured away on this thing for years, and directly I thought myself middling straight, there came another money reformer and showed me the hole in that scheme, till, at last , it appears that between 'bills of credit,' and 'labour notes' and 'time checks,' and 'mutual bank issues,' and 'the invariable unit of value,' none of them have any sense.
-How many thousands of years is it going to get this sort of thing into peoples heads by mere preaching of theories.
+> _"I concluded that as to the question of exchange and money, it was so exceedingly bewildering, so impossible of settlement among the professors themselves, as to the nature of value, and the representation of value, and the unit of value, and the numberless multiplications and divisions of the subject, that the best thing ordinary workingmen or women could do was to organise their industry so as to get rid of money altogether.
+I figured it this way: I’m not any more a fool than the rest of ordinary humanity; I’ve figured and figured away on this thing for years, and directly I thought myself middling straight, there came another money reformer and showed me the hole in that scheme, till, at last, it appears that between 'bills of credit,' and 'labour notes' and 'time checks,' and 'mutual bank issues,' and 'the invariable unit of value,' none of them have any sense.
+How many thousands of years is it going to get this sort of thing into people’s heads by mere preaching of theories.
 Let it be this way: Let there be an end of the special monopoly on securities for money issues.
 Let every community go ahead and try some member's money scheme if it wants; - let every individual try it if he pleases.
 But better for the working people let them all go.
 Let them produce together, co-operatively rather than as employer and employed; let them fraternise group by group, let each use what he needs of his own product, and deposit the rest in the storage-houses, and let those others who need goods have them as occasion arises."_ [**Exquisite Rebel**, p.
 62]

 And, obviously, it must be stressed that "property" in the sense of personal possessions would still exist in communist-anarchism.
 As the co-founder of **Freedom** put it:

-> _ "Does Anarchism, then, it may be asked, acknowledge no **Meum** or **Tuum**, no personal property?
+> _"Does Anarchism, then, it may be asked, acknowledge no **Meum** or **Tuum**, no personal property?
 In a society in which every man is free to take what he requires, it is hardly conceivable that personal necessaries and conveniences will not be appropriated, and difficult to imagine why they should not . . .
-When property is protected by no legal enactments, backed by armed force, and is unable to buy personal service, it resuscitation on such a scale as to be dangerous to society is little to be dreaded.
+When property is protected by no legal enactments, backed by armed force, and is unable to buy personal service, its resuscitation on such a scale as to be dangerous to society is little to be dreaded.
 The amount appropriated by each individual, and the manner of his appropriation, must be left to his own conscience, and the pressure exercised upon him by the moral sense and distinct interests of his neighbours."_ [Charlotte Wilson,